 The rate I gained strength in those three months, and the nine months that would follow before I graduated was faster than any other time in my training since.
 We had no coach, no outlined program, and no one to tell us what we were doing was crazy, and so we showed up to the gym everyday ready to work and try our best to out perform one another.
 Every month that went by some new addition to the gym would be had, chairs, a PR board, foam rollers, and Jerk Blocks all became a part of the home we had built for ourselves.
 It seemed with every new item came new challenges and new records broken.
 We felt how artist or musicians must feel after discovering a new way to shape their paintings or weave instrumentals into emotion.
 Maybe I'm being a bit dramatic, but it really was a great time.
 A time that shaped my future in to what it is today.

 To own a squat rack, barbell, plates, and gym is to be free.
 To have friends to share it with is bliss.
-I have nothing against group classes, commercial strength and conditioning gyms, or CrossFit boxes, and in their own way every one of those is vitally important to our community.
+I have nothing against group classes, commercial strength and conditioning gyms, and in their own way every one of those is vitally important to our community.
 I do think however that there is something certainly unique and truly special about being able to take training in to your own hands, and mold yourself into what you want to become.
 Like we did, and like most things do, eventually there is always a time for change, and whether that is moving from your garage to a coach and a gym, doing the reverse, or simply starting your journey in to whatever fitness endeavors intrigue you, the opportunity is always there.
 To own a squat rack is to be free, to live at all you must step into the gym.

 (the original training partners)